Deen and Bradley host Southern Illinois - WTOP News

 Carbondale, Illinois; Wednesday, 8 p.m.
 EST

-BOTTOM LINE: Bradley plays the Southern Illinois Salukis after Duke Deen scored 26 points in Bradley’s 77-59 victory over the UIC Flames.
+BOTTOM LINE: Bradley visits the Southern Illinois Salukis after Duke Deen scored 26 points in Bradley’s 77-59 victory against the UIC Flames.

 The Salukis have gone 9-2 at home.
-Southern Illinois is the best team in the MVC in team defense, allowing 64.5 points while holding opponents to 42.7% shooting.
+Southern Illinois ranks ninth in the MVC with 23.3 defensive rebounds per game led by Clarence Rupert averaging 4.4.

-The Braves are 4-2 against conference opponents.
-Bradley is 2-1 in games decided by 3 points or fewer.
+The Braves are 4-2 in MVC play.
+Bradley is seventh in the MVC scoring 31.3 points per game in the paint led by Darius Hannah averaging 8.7.

-Southern Illinois averages 8.4 made 3-pointers per game, 2.0 more made shots than the 6.4 per game Bradley gives up.
-Bradley averages 8.8 made 3-pointers per game this season, 4.1 more made shots on average than the 4.7 per game Southern Illinois allows.
+Southern Illinois makes 47.1% of its shots from the field this season, which is 6.7 percentage points higher than Bradley has allowed to its opponents (40.4%).
+Bradley averages 10.1 more points per game (74.6) than Southern Illinois allows to opponents (64.5).

-The Salukis and Braves meet Wednesday for the first time in MVC play this season.
+The Salukis and Braves square off Wednesday for the first time in conference play this season.

-TOP PERFORMERS: Xavier Johnson is scoring 23.8 points per game and averaging 3.8 rebounds for the Salukis.
-Trent Brown is averaging 2.0 made 3-pointers over the last 10 games for Southern Illinois.
+TOP PERFORMERS: Rupert is averaging 8.6 points and 6.1 rebounds for the Salukis.

-Connor Hickman is shooting 43.6% from beyond the arc with 2.6 made 3-pointers per game for the Braves, while averaging 14.9 points and 3.2 assists.
-Deen is averaging 14.4 points and 4.3 assists over the past 10 games for Bradley.
+Connor Hickman is scoring 14.9 points per game with 3.1 rebounds and 3.2 assists for the Braves.

 LAST 10 GAMES: Salukis: 7-3, averaging 70.4 points, 31.6 rebounds, 14.7 assists, 4.6 steals and 2.7 blocks per game while shooting 46.5% from the field.
 Their opponents have averaged 64.1 points per game.